billbrod/SfN.2015/abstract.md

 #Abstract#

-The majority of human interactions with each other require the understanding of others' actions and intentions, and the use of this engagement when making decisions or formulating strategies.
-However, engagement in a given task under a given set of conditions is far from uniform and measure it typically requires a long period of time.
-In this study, we used a competitive game-playing task, wherein subjects controlled the ball in a simplified penalty kick against a human or computer goalie, to investigate engagement over a single trial.
-We predict that trials where participants were more engaged will be reliably differentiable from those where they were less engaged with their opponents, with different patterns of activation found in the Temporoparietal Junction (TPJ) and ... **(?)**.
-Using clustering and Principal Component Analysis (PCA), we have found trials can be understood as lying along two major axes: position at final time point and y-separation from goalie.
-These dimensions can be used as proxies for engagement with the opponent: did the player controlling the ball start the trial with a strategy or are they just reacting to the goalie's movements?
-We predict that activation in relevant social areas, such as the TPJ, can be classified into categories based on these trial-wise measures.
+The majority of human interactions require the understanding of others' actions and intentions -- a process commonly labeled as social cognition or theory of mind -- which then feeds into the strategic control of behavior and decision making.
+Most such tasks... static or sequential interactions; social network, notably the temporal-parietal junction (TPJ).
+Here, we adapted a dynamic competitive game... wherein human subjects controlled the ball in a simplified penalty kick against a human or computer opponent, while measures of brain activation were obtained using functional magnetic resonance imaging (fMRI). *This allows classification of participant behavior*...
+XX and k-means clustering revealed that participant behavior classified (reduced?) into two pairs of clusters, one pair representing early deception (i.e., separation between participant and opponent near the start of the trial) and another pair representing late deception (i.e., separation at the end of the trial).
+These cluster pairs -- each further separable into upward or downward movements -- correspond to distinct strategies in behavior based on analyses of time courses and xx.
+Using multivariate pattern analysis (MVPA), we examined whether local brain regions carried information that predicted trial features (e.g., opponent, outcome, deception strategy).
+We found that...
+[human vs. computer result].
+Using this dynamic task allows distinction of strategic elements of deception (e.g., timing of movement) from the conditions that elicit deception, the nature of the opponent, and the outcome of the action.
+Accordingly, the use of dynamic tasks can reveal new information about the online processing that shapes social deception.

 ---

-Questions:

-* How mention prefrontal cortex?
-* I have definitely lost sight of the big picture of this study...
-* Feel like I should play up MVPA more...
-* I guess I'm not sure that separation can actually be used as a proxy for engagement
-* And how about deception?
+Still need:

+* "XX and kmeans" to "looking at relative y position ..." or something like that
+* one-sentence summary for task
+* why does it matter that it's **our** task, why's it better than others
+* Task is a deception task, but can you use other words to describe the behaviors revealed by our cluster, like along the lines of "strategies intended to..."
+* Title